API DocumentationOpenAPI / JSON Schema Import

 Required

-Relative path to your OpenAPI specification file.
+Relative path to your OpenAPI specification file in the api-reference folder.
 Supports .json, .yaml, and .yml formats.

 OpenAPI Configuration